 I have taken the Omega 11047 “Mighty Mixed Midget” listed earlier while traveling and it was quite successful.

-More recently I have taken my small OneBlade Tuxedo synthetic brush (currently on sale for US $14.99!).
-Synthetic brushes by their nature dry more quickly and are less susceptible to picking up weird things from the environment).
+More recently I have taken my small OneBlade Tuxedo synthetic brush mentioned earlier.
+Synthetic brushes by their nature dry more quickly and are less susceptible to picking up weird things from the environment.

 Then there are brushes specifically made for travel, housed in their own travel container.
 The Parker Travel Brush (US $48) is a popular option.